 Academic DirectorPaul Abbott is an adjunct professor at the University of Western Australia.
 He obtained his PhD in theoretical atomic physics from UWA in 1987, worked for Wolfram Research from 1989–1992 and has been a Wolfram consultant and instructor since 1997.
 Paul was the founding technical editor of The Mathematical Journal in 1990 and was a columnist until 2010.
 His interests range from computational physics, applied mathematics and special functions to courseware design.
 All of his research and teaching since 1985 has used Wolfram technologies in some way, and his work has been recognized most recently by a Wolfram Innovator Award in 2015 and an Australian University Teaching Award in 2016.
 In his spare time, Paul enjoys cycling, walking, swimming, photography, reading and writing.

 Physics Track DirectorJonathan Gorard is a research mathematician at the University of Cambridge, where he works on a variety of problems related to the intersection of mathematics, physics and computation; having published his first scientific paper at 17, his published work now covers topics ranging from computational complexity theory, combinatorics and cosmology to general relativity, mathematical logic and the foundations of quantum mechanics to cellular automata, complex systems and quantum computation.
-Since 2017, he has also worked as a mathematical consultant for Wolfram Research, Inc., leading the development of the Wolfram Language’s automated theorem-proving and quantum-computing frameworks and working on various related areas, such as semantic representation of mathematics, symbolic logic, discrete-state quantum mechanics and graph theory.
+Since 2017, he has also worked as a mathematical consultant for Wolfram Research, Inc., leading the development of Wolfram Language’s automated theorem-proving and quantum-computing frameworks and working on various related areas, such as semantic representation of mathematics, symbolic logic, discrete-state quantum mechanics and graph theory.
 He is also one of the principal researchers on the Wolfram Physics Project, having made several key contributions to the mathematical formalism of the Wolfram model (particularly in regards to the derivations of general relativity and quantum mechanics and its connections to quantum information theory); he has also done extensive algorithms development work for the Physics Project, particularly in relation to multiway evolution, hypergraph isomorphism testing, causal graph computation, causal invariance testing and the application of automated theorem-proving techniques.
-He attended the Wolfram Summer School as a student in 2017, has been an instructor since 2018 and is now the academic director of the Wolfram Summer School Physics track.
+He attended the Wolfram Summer School as a student in 2017 and has been an instructor since 2018.

 InstructorsChristian Pasquel was part of the first group to join the Wolfram Research South America team in Lima, Peru, back in 2012.
 He has a physics background and worked on research during his first professional years.
 He currently manages the South America Connectivity group, working on connecting the Wolfram Language to external services and making blockchain and cryptocurrency data computable.
 His interests include evolutionary biology, astrobiology, artificial intelligence, music, films, books, playing with data and everything tech related.
 A self-proclaimed Wolfram fan, he enjoys livecoding and works on generative art projects using Mathematica.
 He is a cat lover and had the main part in an official music video available online.